KitchenAid KDTM404KPS Problems & Drain Pump Replacement — Fix Guide

 Problem 1: Dishwasher Not Draining Water

-Water remaining in the bottom of the tub after the cycle completes indicates a drainage problem.
-This is the most common issue with the KDTM404KPS and can have several causes.
+If you notice water remaining in the bottom of the tub after the cycle completes, that’s a clear sign of a drainage issue.
+This is the most common problem I see with the KDTM404KPS, and it can stem from various causes.

 Quick Diagnosis Steps:

-- Listen during the drain cycle for a humming or buzzing sound from the pump area (lower left front of the tub, underneath the spray arm)
+1. Listen for a humming or buzzing sound from the pump area during the drain cycle (located in the lower left front of the tub, beneath the spray arm).

-- Check the drain hose for kinks or pinches where it exits the dishwasher cabinet
+2. Check the drain hose for any kinks or pinches where it exits the dishwasher cabinet.

-- Inspect the filter and sump area for visible debris (see filter cleaning section below)
+4. Inspect the filter and sump area for visible debris (refer to the filter cleaning section below).

 Most Common Causes (in order of likelihood):